jbecker7326/dog-prediction/README.md

 - [EfficientNetB3](https://arxiv.org/abs/1905.11946)
 - [ConvNeXtSmall](https://arxiv.org/abs/2201.03545)

-Finally, we'll save the best model with tensorflow lite, create a docker image for the environment with minimized dependencies, and deploy it to the cloud using AWS Lambda.
+Finally, we'll save the best model with tensorflow lite, create a docker image for the environment with minimized dependencies, deploy it to the cloud using AWS Lambda and with Streamlit.

 **WARNING**: Do not attempt to run the enitre notebook without a CUDA-enabled GPU.
 The models may take hours or even days to train.
 See section 3.2 for more information on how to check for an available GPU.